Guderian2nd/TrueHistoryAI/AI Rules.md

 # Per DeployTask Rules

-IF SpotEnemDist is DistEnemLow AND MyUnit is FightingUnit THEN DeployUnittoCity is VeryHigh
+IF DeploySpotEnemDist is DeployDistEnemLow AND MyUnit is FightingUnit THEN DeployUnittoCity is VeryHigh

 IF RemainingGold is RemainGoldLow THEN DeployUnittoCity is Low

-IF SpotEnemDist is DistEnemHigh AND MyUnit is Pioneer THEN DeployUnittoCity is VeryHigh
+IF DeploySpotEnemDist is DeployDistEnemHigh AND MyUnit is Pioneer THEN DeployUnittoCity is VeryHigh

-IF SpotEnemDist is DistEnemHigh THEN DeployInteriorBuildingtoSpot is VeryHigh
+IF DeploySpotEnemDist is DeployDistEnemHigh THEN DeployInteriorBuildingtoSpot is VeryHigh

 IF CityatSpotRsrcBuildingNum is RsrcBuildingNumHigh THEN DeployInteriorBuildingtoSpot is Low

-IF SpotEnemDist is DistEnemLow THEN DeployInteriorBuildingtoSpot is VeryLow
+IF DeploySpotEnemDist is DistEnemLow THEN DeployInteriorBuildingtoSpot is VeryLow

 IF CityatSpotRsrcBuildingNum is RsrcBuildingNumLow THEN DeployInteriorBuildingtoSpot is High

-IF SpotEnemDist is DistEnemHigh THEN DeployTileResourceBuildingtoSpot is VeryHigh
+IF DeploySpotEnemDist is DeployDistEnemHigh THEN DeployTileResourceBuildingtoSpot is VeryHigh

-IF SpotEnemDist is DistEnemLow THEN DeployTileResourceBuildingtoSpot is VeryLow
+IF DeploySpotEnemDist is DeployDistEnemLow THEN DeployTileResourceBuildingtoSpot is VeryLow

 IF SpotRsrcBuildingNear is SpotRsrcBuildingNearHigh THEN DeployTileResourceBuildingtoSpot is Low